Imperial Palace, Gelnhausen

-The Imperial Palace at Gelnhausen, in German also called the Kaiserpfalz Gelnhausen, Pfalz Gelnhausen or Barbarossaburg, is located on the Kinzig river – originally on an island –, in the town of Gelnhausen, Hesse, Germany.
+The Imperial Palace at Gelnhausen (called in German Kaiserpfalz Gelnhausen, Pfalz Gelnhausen or Barbarossaburg) is located on a former island in the Kinzig river in Gelnhausen, Hesse, Germany.

 Site

 The Palace was built during the decades of 1160–1180.
 The town in its neighbourhood (officially founded in 1170) was closely linked to the palace.
 The site of the palace was an island in the Kinzig river.
 The foundation of the walls and buildings was very difficult in such a soft underground and structural stability of the buildings proved a problem until today.
 The underground was stabilised by about 12,000 wooden poles on which the buildings stand.

 Together with the palace an outer bailey was placed on the island containing the houses of the Burgmannen, a settlement in its own right independent from the town of Gelnhausen until the beginning of the 19th century.

 The palace lay at the eastern rim of Wetterau, an imperial territory, and enabled its administration together with other imperial castles such as Frankfurt, Friedberg, Wetzlar, Trebur and Seligenstadt.
 The Gelnhausen palace also controlled the important long-distance highway Via Regia between Frankfurt and Leipzig as it passes through the valley of the Kinzig river.